Privacy and Cookies Policy

 4.4 Our website may, from time to time, contain links to third party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 4.5 Our website contains contact forms where you provide your personal data in order to download content or raise queries with us.
-We keep this data in our web database for one month.
+We keep this data in our web database for six months.

 5.1 This is information about you which you provide when you entered into a contract with us.
 This may include reviews, photographs, and other content which you agreed to.